oezgueracar/aws-sagemaker-mlops-pipeline/README.md

 The number of rings turns out to be a good approximation for age (age is rings + 1.5).
 However, to obtain this number requires cutting the shell through the cone, staining the section, and counting the number of rings through a microscope -- a time-consuming task.
 However, the other physical measurements are easier to determine.
 The dataset is used to build a predictive model of the variable rings through these other physical measurements.

 [1] Dua, D. and Graff, C. (2019).
 [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
 Irvine, CA: University of California, School of Information and Computer Science.

+## Outlook / TODO

+- Auto-deploy on approval: When a new model version is Approved in the Model Package Group, automatically trigger the `DeploySageMakerModel` workflow (staging → prod).
+  - Wire EventBridge → Lambda → GitHub Actions (`repository_dispatch`) or call `deploy_stack.py` directly from Lambda.
+- Adding smoke/continuous test steps.
+- Basic monitoring: Enable CloudWatch logs/metrics export for the endpoint.